nharrer/cherrymx-commodore-keycap/README.md

-# Keycap with Commodore Logo with Cherry MX Stem in OEM Profile
+# Keycap with Commodore Logo and Cherry MX Stem in OEM Profile

 The `.3mf` files are for Prusa Slicer and an Artillery Sidewinder X2.